-Kuoni, Müller & Partner AG (KMP)
+Kuoni, Müller & Partner AG (KM&P) (2021)

-In July 2021, the Group announced the acquisition of a 82.73% stake in Kuoni Müller & Partner AG (KMP), including a 100% stake in K.REM Ltd., together a leading integrated real estate service provider based in Zurich.
+In July 2021, the Group announced the acquisition of a 82.73% stake in Kuoni Müller & Partner AG (KM&P), including a 100% stake in K.REM Ltd., together a leading integrated real estate service provider based in Zurich.
 The purchase price amounted to CHF 19.0 million, with a resulting customer relationships of CHF 3.4 million and goodwill of CHF 10.6 million.

-As part of the transaction, the remaining equity partners in KMP (holding the 17.27% shares) received contractually agreed put options to redeem their shares to the Group at their request.
+As part of the transaction, the remaining equity partners in KM&P (holding the 17.27% shares) received contractually agreed put options to redeem their shares to the Group at their request.
 At the same time, the Group received call options to purchase the outstanding shares under certain circumstances.

-The assets and liabilities of KMP have been provisionally recorded as follows:
+The assets and liabilities of KM&P have been recorded as follows (unchanged):

 Fair value CHF m

 Purchase price

 in cash 16.1

 deferred purchase price (liabilities) 2.9

 Total 19.0

 Due from banks 7.6

 All other assets 1.0

 Assets acquired 8.5

 Deferred tax liabilities 0.7

 All other liabilities 1.2

 Liabilities assumed 1.8

 Goodwill and other intangible assets and non-controlling interests

 Goodwill 10.6

 Customer relationships 3.4

 Non-controlling interests 1.7

 Total 12.3